alphaleadership/feed/source/_posts/loungeboard/loungeboard#2013-8-1#2.md

 **Nombre de comptes affectés** : 45 018

 ## Description
 At some point in 2013, 45k accounts were breached from the Lounge Board "General Discussion Forum" and then dumped publicly.
-Lounge Board was a MyBB forum launched in 2012 and discontinued in mid 2013 \(the last activity in the logs was from August 2013\).
+Lounge Board was a MyBB forum launched in 2012 and discontinued in mid 2013 the last activity in the logs was from August 2013.

 ## Données exposées
 - Email addresses